In this article

 There are a couple of ways for you to achieve this:

 On a table view, select the group you are interested in profiling.
 Selecting will enable the Discover option located in the modify menu.

 Discover will profile a target group against the set of descriptors you have defined.
 The Discover table ranks the rows so that the descriptors that most differentiate your target from others rise to the top, and those that are less likely differentiators go to the bottom of the table.

 b) Drag and drop from the project tree into the analysis pane

-Discover also sorts the groups across the table so those that are most similar to the TARGET are closest and the ones that are most different are furthest away.
+Discover also sorts the groups across the table so those most similar to the TARGET are closest and those most different are furthest away.
 Rows are ranked so that the descriptors that most differentiate your target come to the top.

 When ranking, Harmoni uses green arrows to indicate the descriptors that most differentiate the target and red arrows to indicate those that are less likely to differentiate the target.

 For the coloring of the arrows, three shades of green and three shades of red add an additional level of differentiation within the level of likelihood.
 The brighter the shade of green or red, the higher the probability.

 3. Add descriptors or discover selections to your analysis